marco-de-pietri/FLUNED-repository/docs/source/theory.rst

 Reynolds Decomposition
 ----------------------

-By applying the Reynolds decomposition for turbulent:
+By applying the Reynolds decomposition for turbulent flows:

 .. math::
    :label: eq2